Loyal, Courageous, Bold and Gaining in Popularity

 A Shiba may take advantage of any faltering decision by their owners.
 It’s important to make sure that these dogs become too spoiled as well, as it will only exaggerate this behavior.

-The Shiba Inu is an ancient breed, having had been designated as a basal breed.
-Basal breeds are considered to have been genetically diverse once, but as time passed general breeding programs continued to produce more dogs that have lost most of their distinction.
+The Shiba Inu is an ancient breed, having once been designated as a basal breed.
+Basal breeds are considered to have been genetically diverse once, but as time passed general breeding programs produced dogs that had lost most of their genetic diversity.

 These dogs remained untouched for the majority of their history, building a healthy population in Japan.
 It wasn’t until World War 2 that they were threatened with near extinction.